 (iv) Best interests of the child

 Parents have the right to rear their children according to their religious beliefs, including choosing religious education and choosing medical and other treatments (B.(R.), supra at paragraph 105; P.(D.) v.
 S.(C.), 4 S.C.R.
 141; Jones, supra at page 296).
 However, such activities can and must be restricted when they are against the child's best interests (B.(R)., supra at page 383).
-Further, the exercise of discretionary powers in a custody application that are based solely on the best interests of the child can prevent the imposition of religious views of the non-custodial parent on the child (Young v.
+Furthemore, the exercise of discretionary powers in a custody application that are based solely on the best interests of the child can prevent the imposition of religious views of the non-custodial parent on the child (Young v.
 Young, 4 S.C.R.
-3 at pages 94, 122; P.(D.) v.
+3 at pages 94 and 122; P.(D.) v.
 S.(C.), supra at page 182).

-When the “best interests of the child” standard, as provided in child protection legislation, is applied in a way that takes into increasingly serious account the young person’s views in accordance with his or her maturity in a given medical treatment case (and allows the young person to lead evidence showing mature medical decisional capacity), the legislative scheme is neither arbitrary, discriminatory, nor violative of religious freedom (A.C. v.
+When the “best interests of the child” standard, as provided in child protection legislation, is applied in a way that takes into increasingly serious account the young person’s views in accordance with their maturity in a given medical treatment case (and allows the young person to lead evidence showing mature medical decisional capacity), the legislative scheme is neither arbitrary, discriminatory, nor violative of religious freedom (A.C. v.
 Manitoba (Director of Child and Family Services), 2 S.C.R.
 181 at paragraphs 98 and 115).

 With respect to education, while parents have the right to pass on their religious beliefs to their children,

-“the early exposure of children to realities that differ from those in their immediate family environment is a fact of life in society.
+“…the early exposure of children to realities that differ from those in their immediate family environment is a fact of life in society.
 The suggestion that exposing children to a variety of religious facts in itself infringes their religious freedom or that of their parents amounts to a rejection of the multicultural reality of Canadian society and ignores [in this case] the Quebec government’s obligations with regard to public education.”
-(S.L., supra, at paragraph 40; See also Loyola, supra at paragraph 71).
+(S.L., supra at paragraph 40; see also Loyola, supra at paragraph 71).